If I Didn't Love You (Jason Aldean and Carrie Underwood song): Commercial performance

 In the United States, "If I Didn't Love You" debuted at number 20 on the Billboard Country Airplay chart.
 The song also debuted at number two on the Hot Country Songs chart, becoming the highest debut for a duet between a solo male and female artist.
 It sold 29,500 downloads in its first week and drew 9 million streams during the tracking period and debuted at number 15 on the Billboard Hot 100 chart.

 On the chart dated October 30, 2021, the song rose to number one on the Country Airplay chart, becoming Aldean's twenty-fourth number one single on that chart, and Underwood's sixteenth, as well as her first since "Church Bells" in July 2016.
 It extended Underwood's record as the female artist with the most number one hits on the Country Airplay chart.
 The song spent a second week at number one on the Mediabase/Country Aircheck Singles chart and Billboard’s Country Airplay chart.
-On the Country Airplay chart dated November 13, 2021, the song fell to No. 2, while Walker Hayes's "Fancy Like" replaced it at the top.
-The following week, it returned to No. 1 for a third and final week.
+The song fell to number two for the chart dated November 13, but returned to number one for a third and final week the following week.